The Most Comprehensive Data Protection Solution

 Three reports we like from Ponemon Institute:

-The University of Washington's Office of the CISO releases annual reports that address pressing issues facing security professionals in higher education, privacy, cloud computing, managing data, and more.
+The University of Washington's Office of the CISO releases reports that address pressing issues facing security professionals in higher education, privacy, cloud computing, managing data, and more.
 While some topics are focused on the University of Washington, many articles are relevant to the broader work of the CISO, particularly those serving in higher education.

 Three reports and resources we like from University of Washington - Office of the CISO: